 Florida Housing First-Time Buyer Programs

 State programs (e.g., HFA Preferred / HFA Advantage) can pair conventional loans with down-payment and closing-cost assistance for eligible buyers.
+See our complete guide to Florida grants and programs for details.

 Why it helps: Reduces upfront cash even without FHA.